Einlar/MAPD-B/README.md

 # MAPD-B
-Repository for Management of Physical Datasets mod B.
+Repository for Management and Analysis of Physical Datasets mod B.